Advocacy & Policy

 • Have an ongoing understanding of and ability to integrate current and emerging technology into their teaching.

-• Help students understand the ways in which the arts make meaning, connect with the entire curriculum, and prepare students for success in school, work, and life.
+• Understand students as learners, including diverse characteristics, abilities, and learning styles.
+Help students understand the ways in which the arts make meaning, connect with the entire curriculum, and prepare students for success in school, work, and life.

 • Pursue ongoing professional development to support their continuous improvement in both teaching and the arts.